-Two things are true for me: I’m grateful for health care and I’m afraid of the dentist.
+Two things are true for me: I’m grateful for health care and I’m afraid of visiting the dentist.
 My appreciation for medical professionals doesn’t alleviate the anxiety I feel when a stranger pokes around in my mouth with sharp metal objects.

 The other day I went to the dentist for the first time in a while.
 I wanted to get my teeth checked out since this is my last year on my mom’s insurance.

 As part of the examination, the dentist jabbed a needle* down between my tooth and gum.
 I recoiled from the sensation of a raw nerve being stabbed.
 I shrank in the chair as the remainder of my mouth was skewered, tooth by tooth.

 Finally the dentist stood back and announced: “there’s extreme gum recession.
 You have the gums of an 80-year-old.”

 I felt devastated.
 Really?
 I brush and floss every night.
 I always swish my mouth with water after I eat sweets because I’m so paranoid of getting cavities from residual sugar.
 I don’t smoke, well, I did, but only for one year.
 I guess that did it, huh?
 My gums just gave up and pulled away from my teeth.

 “You’re not gonna like this,” said the dental hygienist, “but I need to clean the sensitive teeth especially well.”
 A mask and face shield could not hide the sympathy in her eyes.

 I smiled and said okay.
 My stomach felt squished yet stretched, like a rubber band ball.